ckaestne/modernpassing/src/5d-moving.md

 ![advanced pattern](https://img.shields.io/badge/-advanced-red.svg)

-**Bruno's one count.** A particularly challenging (and exhausting) variation of Bruno's nightmare is Bruno's nightmare on one-count vs. two-count, usually known as *Bruno's one count*.
+**Bruno's one count.** A particularly challenging variation of Bruno's nightmare is Bruno's nightmare on one-count vs. two-count, usually known as *Bruno's one count*.
 This pattern requires usually very lofty passes and lofty selfs, fast turns under a single self, and fairly precise passes.

 <sync-group>
 A: 3pB 3pC 3pB -> B